 A dirty air filter is to your car what pneumonia is to your body.
 It robs your car of air and reduces your mileage.
 Replacing it is a very cheap way to make your ride more efficient.

 Tools You'll Need: A flat-blade screwdriver and an adjustable wrench.
-The Stanley 10" MaxGrip Locking Adjustable Wrench ($20.60 plus free shipping via Prime, a low by $3) is a good all-purpose tool for working on cars.
+This Craftsman 3-Piece Adjustable Wrench Set ($18.75 plus in-store pickup, a low by $31) includes several good all-purpose tools for working on cars.

 Parts You'll Need: A replacement air filter for your make, model, year, and size of engine.